Mike W. Barr: Comics

 He was one of the contributors to the DC Challenge limited series in 1986 and wrote the "Batman: Year Two" storyline in Detective Comics #575–578 (June–Sept.
 1987) which followed up on Frank Miller's "Batman: Year One".
 Barr introduced the Reaper in Detective Comics #575 (June 1987) and returned to the character in the Batman: Full Circle one-shot in 1991.
-Another project from 1987 was the Batman: Son of the Demon graphic novel which was drawn by Jerry Bingham, proceeds from which reputedly "restored DC Comics to first place in sales after fifteen years."
-This title, and Barr's work on Batman with artist Alan Davis have been cited by Grant Morrison as key inspirations for his own run on the Batman title.
+Another project from 1987 was the Batman: Son of the Demon graphic novel which was drawn by Jerry Bingham.
+This title, and Barr's work on Batman with artist Alan Davis have been cited by Grant Morrison as key inspirations for their own run on the Batman title.
 Barr's sequel, Batman: Bride of The Demon, was published in 1991.
-Barr's Batman stories and scripts have been adapted into several mediums, including for episodes of Batman: The Animated Series.
+Barr's Batman stories and scripts have been adapted into several mediums, including episodes of Batman: The Animated Series.

 From 1989 to 1990, he took over DC's Doc Savage series from Dennis O'Neil, which saw the 1930s super-scientist taken to the present day.
 It was also notable as featuring Doc Savage's first-ever team-up with The Shadow, another popular hero of the pulp magazine era and inspiration for Batman.
 The two characters appeared together in a four-issue story, The Conflagration Man, that crossed back and forth between each character's DC comic book series.

 In 2007, he wrote a two-part story for the pages of DC's JLA: Classified (#47–48, Jan–Feb 2008), returned to the Outsiders with Outsiders: Five of a Kind — Katana/Shazam #1 (Oct.
 2007), contributed to Tokyopop's Star Trek: The Manga, and relaunched Maze Agency at IDW Publishing.
 He has scripted many of Bongo Comics' The Simpsons titles, including a Christmas story for 2010.
 His other comics work includes Mantra for Malibu Comics and Maze Agency for Comico Comics and Innovation Publishing.